ivica Notes from the Underground(2023) soon to be published

 An ellipse has an eccentricity between zero and one.

-More than one is a hyperbola which is not a hyperbole.
+More than one = a hyperbola which is not a hyperbole.

 (I can hear your next question: negative eccentricity?)

-(I suggest the Pluto Solution: “give them a break: round it up!”)
+(I suggest the Pluto Solution: give them a break: round it

 According to the International Astronomical Union (IAU)

-which is a memer of the International Science Council (ISC):
+which is a member of the International Science Council (ISC):

-there are 5 “official” dwarf planets that are not planets:
+there are 5 “official” dwarf planets that are round but NOT planets:

 Ceres Pluto Haumea Makemake Eris (in Sun order).